 Pinotage is South Africa's signature red wine grape.
-A gutsy cross between Pinot Noir and Cinsault, and rarely taking root anywhere else, Pinotage is a one-of-a-kind rustic red wine that is earthy, fruit-driven and perfect for pairing with all sorts of barbecue.
+A gutsy cross between Pinot Noir and Cinsault rarely found anywhere else in the world, Pinotage is a one-of-a-kind rustic red wine that is earthy, fruit-driven and perfect for pairing with all sorts of barbecue.

 Styles of Pinotage

-Pinotage may carry a dramatic range of styles.
-Ranging from a fairly cheap, light-bodied red wine with some funky aromas (read: acetone, paint, rubber and at times banana) all the way to full-bodied red wines with balance, elegance and fully developed black fruit flavors and an enduring finish, sweet, smokey finish.
+Pinotage may carry a dramatic spectrum of styles.
+This type of wine can range from a fairly cheap, light-bodied red wine with some funky aromas (including extremes such as acetone, paint, rubber, and at times banana) all the way to full-bodied red wines with balance, elegance, fully developed black fruit flavors, and an enduring, sweet, smokey finish.

-As the entire South African wine scene has made great strides in both quality and value, Pinotage has piggy-backed on the upward trend and continues to gain momentum and popularity with consumers looking to branch out a bit and take on a new red grape from the New World.
+As the entire South African wine scene has made great strides in both quality and value, Pinotage has piggy-backed on the upward trend and continues to gain momentum and popularity with consumers looking to branch out a bit and take on a new red grape.
 This is the perfect wine to toss into the cart when you are ready to bust out of your habitual wine buying habits.
-Offering a sip of the rugged, rural viticulture scene of South Africa's gorgeous landscapes.
+Offering a sip of the rugged, rural viticulture scene of South Africa's gorgeous landscapes, Pinotage can be a welcome change to your wine routine.

 Pinotage Producers to Try